Kensington Voice regularly collects updates from the Philadelphia Department of Public Health about the COVID-19 pandemic.

 What general information should people keep in mind to stay safe?

 On March 29, the Centers for Disease Control and Prevention (CDC) recommended additional doses of the COVID-19 vaccine for certain individuals.
-People over the age of 50 who received their first booster at least four months ago, and pre-teens, teenagers, and adults who are considered moderately or severely immunocompromised are recommended to receive a total of four doses of the mRNA vaccines.
+People over the age of 50 who received their first booster at least four months ago and people of all ages who are considered moderately or severely immunocompromised can receive another booster.
 People in this category who received one dose of the Johnson & Johnson vaccine should have received a second dose of Pfizer-BioNTech or Moderna vaccines and can receive a booster of either.

 What is a variant?